luke-ho/line-muncher/README.md

 Quick Start
 ============
-    Assumptions: You have GCC, Python, Perl, Bash, make, egrep installed and that you're running this in a linux environment Run the "./run.sh" in home directory.
+    Assumptions: You have GCC, Python, Perl, Bash, make, egrep installed and that you're running this in a linux environment.

+    Run the "./run.sh" in home directory.

 Manual steps